TommyAK/mnist/README.md

 The results are displayed in the Jupyter Notebook in the form of a confusion matrix image.
 The true label is plotted on the y-axis and the predicted label is on the x-axis.
 The title contains the classifier used along with the tested parameter.
 As shown in the example image below:

 ![Screenshot 2023-12-18 152226](https://github.com/TommyAK/mnist/assets/35144580/c13828fe-ad01-445f-8e15-6326dab5740d)

+# Dataset

+The dataset used can be obtained on Kaggle: https://www.kaggle.com/datasets/oddrationale/mnist-in-csv